TheSpeedM/docker-remote-deployment/README.md

 ## Notes

-- Ensure that Docker is running before executing the script.
+- Ensure that Docker (Desktop) is running before executing the script.
+- In it's current state the script assumes you share a subnet with the server you're trying to SSH into, so it (probably) won't work for named URLs (e.g. server01.local).
-- You must have SSH access to the target server.
+- You must have SSH access to the target server, on a level you can run Docker commands (probably root).
 - The script tags and pushes Docker images based on the configuration in the `docker-compose.yaml` file.

 ## Troubleshooting

 - If the script fails to connect to the target host, verify the SSH connection and ensure the target host is reachable.
+- Make sure the insecure-registries are correctly set.
 - Use the `-Debug` parameter to see more detailed messages about the script's progress and any issues.